logo

 • New Drug Application (NDA) – The formal step the drug maker takes in submitting all testing data to FDA for marketing approval.

 When the NDA is submitted, the FDA has 60 days to decide whether to file the drug for review.
 The testing phases are potentially the longest timeframes involved with the drug approval process as it takes time to administer the drugs to the test subjects and gather safety and efficacy data.
-It can take several years for a drug maker to gather sufficient information from testing phase.
+It can take several years for a drug maker to gather sufficient information from the testing phase.

 Fast-track Approval Process Geared to Help Patients

-There are four programs available that allow the agency to expedite the development and approval process for new drugs: orphan drug- drugs used for diseases that affect very few people, fast track, accelerated approval, and priority review.
+There are four programs available that allow the agency to expedite the development and approval process for new drugs: orphan drugs- drugs used for diseases that affect very few people, fast track, accelerated approval, and priority review.

 Regardless of the program used, expedited approvals are supposed to be reserved for drugs that are considered first in class and innovative enough to treat serious life-threatening illnesses that lack satisfactory treatments.
 However, when researchers from Brigham and Women’s Hospital and Harvard Medical School examined the FDA’s expedited drug development and approval programs between the years 1987 and 2014 they found quicker approvals were not necessarily granted to drugs defined by that criteria.